Leadership Across Difference

 Understanding: Listen with sincere curiosity, not just to disprove.
 Restate another’s position to their satisfaction.

-Values: Live by & appeal to cross-cultural values like compassion, fairness, honesty, respect & responsibility.
+Values: Live by & appeal to widely held values like compassion, fairness, honesty, respect & responsibility.

 Why Good Ppl Do Bad Things: Counteract harmful biases, rationalizations, situational factors & social pressures.